-The source of your child's skin problems could lie in their gut microbiome
+The source of your child's skin problems could lie in their gut

 Millions of young children suffer from sensitive skin & eczema.
-Thanks to new research within gut health, there is help to be found.

 A healthy gut supports healthy skin

 The skin and gut microbiomes are made up of microbes that live on your child’s skin and in their gut.
 Both are crucial for skin health and can influence the risk of developing eczema.
-A balanced microbiome helps keep the skin healthy, but when the balance is disrupted, it can:

 If you’ve tried addressing your child's skin rashes or eczema with creams but it doesn't help, their gut microbiome might be the key.